beshu-tech/readonlyrest-docs/elasticsearch.md

 truststore_pass: truststorepass
 ```

 under `ssl` or `ssl_internode` section.
 This option is applicable for both ssl modes - external ssl and internode ssl.
 The truststore should be stored in the same directory with `elasticsearch.yml` and `readonlyrest.yml` \(like keystore\).
-When not specifed, ReadonlyREST uses default truststore.
+When not specified, ReadonlyREST uses default truststore.

 #### PEM files instead of a keystore and/or truststore